justincbagley/piranha/README.md

 ## CITATION

-If you use scripts from this repository as part of your published research, I require that you cite the repository as follows (also see DOI information below):
+If you use scripts from this repository as part of your published research, please cite the repository as follows (also see DOI information below):

 - Bagley, J.C.
 2019.
 PIrANHA v0.3a1.
 GitHub repository, Available at: http://github.com/justincbagley/PIrANHA.

-Alternatively, please provide the following link to this software repository in your manuscript:
+Alternatively, provide the following link to this software repository in your manuscript:

 - https://github.com/justincbagley/PIrANHA